A beautiful sunset of Lake Michigan in Emmet County. (Michigan Department of Transportation photo) |

 Public access connects people to coastal resources in meaningful ways – to learn and play.
 Keeping those resources healthy for people and wildlife is the mission of Madeleine Gorman, the program’s coastal water quality specialist.

-She tackles coastal issues by engaging residents in water stewardship through partner programs like Adopt-a-Beach and Michigan Clean Marina
+She tackles coastal issues by engaging residents in water stewardship through partner programs like Adopt-a-Beach and Michigan Clean Marina.

-Erosion can be a problem along the Great Lakes, like here
+Erosion can be a problem along the Great Lakes, like here at F.J.
+McLain State Park in Houghton County. |

 “We also work with communities to implement green infrastructure techniques, like rain gardens and porous pavement that soak up storm water, mimicking nature’s processes,” Gorman said.
 “This work helps communities reduce runoff pollution and become resilient to the effects of flooding and changing water levels.”